 By Christmas Day the battle was lost.
 Within days the troops were marched across to Kowloon and imprisoned at Sham Shui Po.
 My father regarded it his duty as an officer to attempt to escape.
 Over the next few weeks he made plans and gathered two fellow officers who were prepared to join him, Flying Officer Baugh (later killed in action in Burma) and Captain Trevor, who spoke Cantonese having worked for the Kowloon-Canton Railway.
 There were many potential obstacles to consider:

 By going to Sham Shui Po one great obstacle to escape (the crossing to the mainland) would be behind us.
 Should I take food across in the hopes that I would be able to make a quick getaway, or should I take clothing in preparation for a long stay?
 I was undecided and made a compromise.
 I took a little food but a lot of clothing.

 The date was set for the evening of 1st February 1942, coinciding with a full moon to facilitate night travel.
-They gathered food, medicines, a compass and some cash and made a raft to carry these supplies as they swam across the bay, which took almost an hour.
+They gathered food, medicines, a compass and some cash and made a raft to carry these supplies as they walked out of camp along a submerged breakwater (K in the sketch) and then swam across the bay to L, which took almost an hour.

 For the next 5 nights they made their way through the hilly terrain of the New Territories.
 Progress was slow and difficult, but at least they were in familiar territory.
 Just before the border with China they met with the bandits they had dreaded.
 They were led to a farmhouse and told to wait.